urbanscratcher/project-rhyme-generator/README.md

 ## Demo
 [ADS.webm](https://github.com/urbanscratcher/project-rhyme-generator/assets/17016494/af613744-67bf-42ae-9101-3ee9beb33e85)
-Sure, here is your project description translated into English:

 ## Algorithm Summary
 The algorithm can be divided into two main stages: parsing and searching for phonetic rhymes.